pivot-access-ltd/bma-offline-docs/src/how-to-change-maas-settings-6347.md

 [note]
 Please note that this option allows you to add networks that were not previously known to the trusted ACL list maintained by MAAS.
 [/note]

+<a href="#heading--Configuring-NTP-servers"><h2 id="heading--Configuring-NTP-servers">Configuring NTP servers</h2></a>

+To configure NTP servers in MAAS settings:

+1. Access the MAAS web interface by opening a web browser and entering the URL or IP address of your MAAS server.
+Log in with appropriate credentials.

+2. In the MAAS web interface, navigate to the "Settings" section.
+This is typically located in the left navigation bar.

+3. Within the "Settings" popout, locate and click on the "NTP" tab or option.
+This will take you to the NTP server configuration page.

+On the NTP configuration page, you will see a text field or an area where you can enter the addresses of the desired NTP servers.

+Enter the addresses of the NTP servers you want to use as time references for MAAS itself, the machines deployed by MAAS, and devices utilizing MAAS's DHCP services.
+Separate multiple NTP servers by commas and/or spaces.

+If you want to ensure that all region controller hosts, rack controller hosts, and subsequently deployed machines use only the external NTP servers specified, look for a checkbox or toggle option labeled "Use external NTP servers only" or a similar phrase.
+Enable this option to enforce the use of external NTP servers exclusively.

+Once you have entered the NTP server addresses and configured the desired option, click on the "Save" or "Apply" button to save the changes.

+MAAS will apply the new NTP server configuration, and all associated hosts and subsequently deployed machines will use the specified external NTP servers for time synchronization.

+It is recommended to verify that the chosen NTP servers are reliable and accessible from the MAAS infrastructure and the deployed machines to ensure accurate time synchronization.

 [/tab]
 [tab version="v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages" view="UI"]